- Recreation & Activities

 The 2017 Municipal election will be held using Vote By Mail.
 This means that registered voters in Lehi will receive a ballot in their mail box.
 They will fill out their ballot, sign the envelope, and then just drop the ballot in the mail.
 There is no need to put a stamp on the envelope as the Lehi City Council has opted to pay for the return postage.

 Please ensure that your Voter Registration information is updated so that you will receive your ballot.
 You can register to vote or change your voter registration address at Vote.Utah.Gov.
 The post office does not forward election ballots.
 If you have questions about your voter registration status, please contact Utah County Elections Office at 801.851.8128.

 The Utah County Clerk’s office is administering this election.
 For additional information contact them at 801.851.8128 or the Lehi City Recorder’s office at 385.201.2254.

-If it is before election day, please call the election office at Utah County 801.851.8128 to have duplicate ballot mailed to you.
+If it is before election day, please call the election office at Utah County 801.851.8128 to have a ballot mailed to you.
+The last day to request that a ballot be mailed to a registered voter is November 2, 2017.

 Poll Workers will also help registered voters vote Provisionally on election day.
 Residents may vote provisionally if they have lost their ballot or didn’t receive a ballot.
 If you need to vote on Election day at the Vote Center and don’t have the ballot and envelope that you were mailed, please bring your ID and two items that have your current address on it.
 If your driver’s license has your current address on it, you need only bring one more item to verify your address.

 For Information on Voter Registration or what precinct a registered voter is in, visit the State of Utah’s web-site Vote.Utah.Gov.
 For additional election information, please contact Marilyn Banasky, Lehi City Recorder, at 385.201.2254 or e-mail at email@example.com.